Abortion access on the ballot in 2024

 Colorado

 Abortion is legal in Colorado and a state constitutional amendment would prevent the government from taking away the right or disallowing health insurance coverage for abortions.
-To qualify for the ballot, 124,238 signatures are required, as well as "2% of the total registered electors in each of the 35 Colorado state senate districts," according to the Colorado secretary of state's office.
+To qualify for the ballot, 124,238 signatures are required, as well as 2% of the total registered voters "in each of the 35 Colorado state senate districts," according to the Colorado secretary of state's office.

 Florida